wisespira/wisespira.github.io/orgchart.md

 Advanced Org Chart Guides:

 • [Create Reporting Line Slicer/Filter Using Power Query (M)](./Reporting-Lines)
 • [Create a Supervisor/Team Slicer/Filter For The Org Chart Visual](./team-members)
 • [Create Org Chart Using Microsoft Graph API Including Images](./Org-Chart-Using-Microsoft-Graph-API-and-Images)
 • [Create 64bit text For Image Field From a File or Folder](./64-Bit-Image-Creation-From-File-or-Folder.md)
 • [Compress Image Text to Meet Power BI Size Requirements](./Compressing-64-Bit-Image.md)

+Licencing:

+A license is required to use this visual.
+All users, both viewers and developers, need a valid license to access any features within the chart in Power BI Desktop or Power BI Service.

+You can explore the full functionality by downloading the sample report.
+Alternatively, you can begin a 1-month free trial by purchasing a license and cancelling before the trial period ends.
+This requires permission to assign and manage licenses in your Microsoft Admin Portal.

+Licenses can be assigned to individuals or groups in your organisation and easily reassigned as needed.
+Full instructions are available here: [Microsoft License Management Guide](https://learn.microsoft.com/en-us/microsoft-365/admin/manage/assign-licenses-to-users?view=o365-worldwide).

 ---